 Before investing in a simulator, understand that it’s a smoke-and-mirrors type of protection.

-If you mess up and have your device where someone can see it for what it is, the intruder is going to have half a mind to assume you can’t afford a real security system and break in regardless, so you need to be careful when it comes to how you position your light.
+If you mess up and place your device fully visible for what it is, the intruder will have half a mind to assume you can’t afford a real security system and break-in, i.e., you need to be careful when it comes to how you position your box.

-As long as you use it correctly, a television simulator is a worthwhile investment.
-To get you a head start on where to look, we’ve made this list to offer you the best fake TV lights we could find.
+In summary, a television simulator is a worthwhile investment.
+To get you a head start, this page has a list to offer you the best fake TV lights we could find.